Designed by Paul Smith 2006. This website is copyrighted by law.

 Jardin Botanico Half Day Tour

 The former estate of the ruling López dynasty, Asunción´s Jardín Botánico counts on a small natural reserve of dry forest that makes for some excellent birding.
 Look out for species like Pale-crested Woodpecker, Flavescent Warbler and Blue-winged Parrotlet and don´t be surprised if your path is crossed by the resident troop of Brown Capuchin monkeys that make their home in this city centre park.
 Combine it with half-day at the Bahía de Asunción or Arroyos y Esteros (see below) for a full day of top notch birding.
-Click on the image of the Brown Capuchin to learn more.
+Click on the image of the Hooded Capuchin to learn more.

 Arroyos y Esteros Half Day Tour